miruji/GASS/README.md

   \\ this is class
   test = "test text"
 end

-\*
-thus classes are designed for OOP and wrapping global functions and variables into objects. access is regulated by private and public flags both when declaring a class and internally for specific elements.
-*\
 ```
 types & variables
+> All types are expected to be used as in gas.
+This should give more control when needed
 ```
-\\ all types are expected to be used as in gas

 a = "Hello!"
 string a = "Hello!"

-\\ this should give more control when needed
 ```
 gas code
 ```